albias1996/OptML_project/README.md

-# Optimization for Machine Learning
+# Optimization for Machine Learning project

+Describe in some lines the goal of the project...

 ## Team:
 Our team is composed by: